-- These types of cast iron skillets are well-seasoned and they have a naturally nonstick surface that makes all the difference while cooking healthy foods.
-It has no bad chemicals for you and as a bonus it gives off a little extra iron for you.
-As we all know iron is an essential mineral that we need to avoid anemia and keep healthy cells, skin, hair and nails.
+- These types of cast iron skillets are well-seasoned and have a naturally nonstick surface that makes all the difference when cooking healthy foods.
+They have no bad chemicals, and as a bonus, they give off a little extra iron for you.
+As we all know, iron is an essential mineral that we need to avoid anemia and keep healthy cells, skin, hair, and nails.

-- They also are safe to use on all cooking surfaces such as a stovetop, in the oven, under the broiler, or on a barbecue.
+- They also are safe to use on all cooking surfaces, such as on a stovetop, in the oven, under the broiler, or on a barbecue.

-- Also cast iron skillets, are great to retain the heat and distributes it evenly for optimal cooking results.
+- Also, cast iron skillets are great to retain the heat and distribute it evenly for optimal cooking results.

-- They are very versatile, since you can use for sautéing, searing, pan-frying, baking, broiling, roasting, and more.
+- They are very versatile since you can use them for sautéing, searing, pan-frying, baking, broiling, roasting, and more.

 - And last but not least, they are easy to clean.
-Here is a good post where I explain more about cleaning your cast iron skillet without damaging it.
+Here is a post where I explain more about cleaning your cast iron skillet without damaging it.

-Cast iron skillets are the best types of cookware to have in your kitchen and I truly could not enjoy cooking with cast iron any more.
-Please, give it a try and once you give it a try, you won’t regret.
+Cast iron skillets are the best cookware to have in your kitchen, and I truly could not enjoy cooking with cast iron any more.
+Please, give it a try and once you do, you won’t regret it.
 I promise!
-You can find lots of good option at Amazon.
+You can find lots of good options at Amazon.

 5 tips to make the best Ground Turkey Sweet Potato Skillet recipe:

-- Don’t overload your skillet with sweet potato because this veggie will take forever to cook and you may burn your food.
+- Don’t overload your skillet with sweet potatoes because this veggie takes forever to cook, and you may burn your food.
 If your cast iron skillet is 9-10 inches, the ideal amount of diced sweet potato is between 2-3 cups.